-Join Matt Piper for an in-depth discussion in this video Using the exercise files, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Using the exercise files, part of Learning Reason 7.

 If you're a premium member of lynda.com, you have access to the Exercise Files used throughout this course.
 Let me show you what I've included.
 You can see here that I've got a folder for each chapter.
 And inside the folders, are the recent song files.
 Now bear in mind, that there's not a reason exercise file for every video, but only when appropriate.
 And occasionally, I've included the ending state file as well.
 You'll also find a few audio files and patch files that were used during the course.

 If you'd like to have the same file to work along with me, I encourage you to download them.
 Each file will be in the same starting state, as the one I'm using in the video.
 If you're a monthly member or annual member of lynda.com, you don't have access to the Exercise Files, but you can follow along from scratch with your own assets.

 - Creating drum beats with Redrum and the Kong Drum Designer